pymc-devs/pymc/GOVERNANCE.md

 Members.
 Merely using PyMC Software or Services in an institutional context does not allow an entity to become an Institutional Partner.
-Financial gifts do not enable an entity to become an Institutional Partner.
+Financial gifts do not enable an entity to become an Institutional Partner (see Sponsors below for financial gift recognition).
 Once an institution becomes eligible for Institutional Partnership, the Steering Council must nominate and approve the Partnership.